Easy Snow Peas Recipe

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from me every week!

 • Fresh snow peas: These are sometimes known as mangetout or Chinese snow peas, so you can use any you find at the store or market.
-For the best results, you want pods that are firm to the touch with medium-sized peas within.
+Choose pods that are firm to the touch with medium-sized peas within.

 • Garlic: Use fresh garlic for the best flavor.

-• Olive oil: This is a great oil for sauteeing, both for flavor and speed.
+• Oil: I love to use olive oil.
 If you prefer, you can also use walnut oil, avocado oil, or, in a pinch, sunflower or even sesame oil.
 Alternatively, if wanted, you can use butter.

-• Spices: I use kosher salt, pepper, and chili flakes (those are optional).
+• Spices: I use kosher salt, black pepper, and chili flakes (optional).
+You can use your favorite seasoning, too.

 • A splash of water: Optional to help steam the pods.

-Rinse your snow peas thoroughly with cold water and let them dry for a few moments.
+Prepare the snow peas: You need to trim snow peas.
+First, rinse them thoroughly with cold water and let them dry for a few moments.

-If you prefer, you can also cut the snow peas in half to cook, but I like keeping them whole.
+If you prefer, you can also cut the snow peas in half, but I like keeping them whole.
 If you do cut them, remember to adjust your cooking time.

-Heat your skillet over medium heat and add the olive oil.
+Cook the snow peas: Heat your skillet over medium heat and add the olive oil.
 If you have a wok, it works great for this recipe.
+Then, add the snow pea pods directly to the hot skillet and stir to coat them with the oil.
+Sauté them for a couple of minutes, tossing/stirring from time to time.

-If you want, add a splash of water to the pan to allow the pods to steam for a further 2-3 minutes.
+Next, add the finely chopped garlic, stir, and cook for about 1 minute until fragrant.
+If you want, add a teaspoon or two of water to the pan to allow the pods to steam for a further 2-3 minutes until crisp-tender.

-Season the snow peas recipe with salt, pepper, and red pepper flakes (if using).
-You can also sprinkle some toasted sesame seeds or add a drizzle of soy sauce over the snow pea stir fry.
+Season the snow peas with salt, pepper, and red pepper flakes (if using).
+You can also sprinkle some toasted sesame seeds or add a drizzle of soy sauce over the snow peas.

 5 from 13 votes